-- Pyrocream of the Cyclop - > Vial of the Cyclop - Makes you resistant, hasty and blind for a bit.
+- Pyrocream of the Cyclops - > Vial of the Cyclops - Makes you resistant, hasty and blind for a bit.
 It can be useful when fighting.

 Note: unlike Potions, Vials stack up to 16.

-The Destroyer Block is like an Iron Pickaxe, so it can't destroy Obsidian, Obelisks and other Destroyer Blocks.
-It can't also destroy Bedrock, Command Blocks, Barriers, Structure Blocks, Piston heads, etc.
+The Destroyer Block is like an iron tool, so it can't destroy Obsidian, Obelisks and other Destroyer Blocks.
+It can't also destroy Bedrock, Command Blocks, Barriers, Structure Blocks, End gates, Ender Portals, Piston heads, etc.

 Everytime it destroys a block it consumes 3 Red Mana.
-It automatically detects if it's going to destroy air or blocks at y>255 or y<0 so it won't waste your Red Mana.
+It automatically detects if it's going to destroy air, a fluid, a nether/end portal or blocks at y>255 or y<0 so it won't waste your Red Mana.